joaovitor123jv/zig-learning/07-basic_data_structures/README.md

 - Stack (First-In Last-Out)
 - Queue (First-In First-Out)
 - List (double-linked, adding and removing from start/end)
-- Binary tree (with binary search)
+- Binary tree (with binary search, not balanced)

 But there are rules:
 - I cannot use default-implemented data structures (like arrays/lists)